MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/offline-conversion.md

 If this value is "Retract", the offline conversion previously attributed to the specified [Microsoft Click Id](#microsoftclickid) will be retracted or deleted.

+> [!NOTE]
+> Support for offline conversion adjustments is coming soon.
+This preview documentation is subject to change.

 **Add:** Not applicable
 **Restate:** Required.
 This field must be set to "Restate".
 **Retract:** Required.
 This field must be set to "Retract".

 ## <a name="adjustmentvalue"></a>Adjustment Value
 The adjusted offline conversion value.

+> [!NOTE]
+> Support for offline conversion adjustments is coming soon.
+This preview documentation is subject to change.

 **Add:** Not applicable
 **Restate:** Required